The Three Stooges (2012 film): Casting

 In March 2009, Benicio del Toro and Hank Azaria were in consideration to play the lead role of Moe Howard.
 The role of Moe went to Chris Diamantopoulos.
 Diamantopoulos revealed that he showed up to the audition in full costume, only to see a sign out front asking to "not show up in character".
 Over six months, he was called back fourteen times.
-Afterwards, he got a call from the Farrellys asking him if he was going to do the movie with them.
+Afterwards, he got a call from the Farrellys asking him if he was going to do the film.
 Confused, he called his agent, who revealed that he had gotten the part, but that the agent (who, Diamantopoulos had stated previously, was against the role) was waiting on telling him.
 Angered, he fired his agent on the spot and accepted the role.

 Sean Penn was already set to play Larry Fine but dropped out to concentrate on his charitable efforts in Haiti.
 Sean Hayes was chosen to play Larry.
 Jim Carrey was set to play Curly Howard and gained 40 pounds for the role but ultimately dropped out because of not wanting to endanger his health gaining 60 to 70 pounds.
 The role went to Will Sasso.
 Johnny Knoxville, Andy Samberg and Shane Jacobson were all on the short list to play Moe, Larry and Curly, respectively, with Knoxville supposedly having turned it down as he refused to commit to doing an impersonation.
 As the Farrellys note in the DVD/Blu-ray featurette on casting the picture, Sasso was cast as Curly despite being considerably taller than the other Stooges (the original Curly was roughly the same height as Moe and Larry).

 In December 2010, Richard Jenkins was in talks to play Mother Superior in the film.
 In February 2011, Cher was considered but Jane Lynch secured the role.
 Larry David plays another nun in the film called Sister Mary-Mengele, a character named after the infamous Nazi doctor.
 Sofía Vergara was cast as Lydia.
 Stephen Collins was cast as Mr. Harter and Carly Craig as his wife, Mrs. Harter.
 The cast of Jersey Shore (Nicole Polizzi, Michael Sorrentino, Sammi Giancola, Jennifer Farley, and Ronnie Ortiz-Magro) have cameos in the film.